dotnet/orleans/src/Documentation/deployment/grain_versioning/deploying_new_versions_of_grains.md

 ### Rolling upgrade

 In this method you deploy newer silos directly on your environment.
-This is the simplest method, but it can be difficult to interrupt an on-going deployment and to rollback.
+This is the simplest method, but it can be difficult to interrupt an ongoing deployment and to rollback.

 Recommended configuration: